bradford-hamilton/Ruby-On-Quails/RELEASING_RAILS.md

 the current RAILS_VERSION, commit the changes, tag it, and push the gems to rubygems.org.

-### Send Rails release announcements
+### Send Quails release announcements

 Write a release announcement that includes the version, changes, and links to GitHub where people can find the specific commit list.
 Here are the mailing lists where you should announce:

-* rubyonrails-core@googlegroups.com
+* rubyonquails-core@googlegroups.com
-* rubyonrails-talk@googlegroups.com
+* rubyonquails-talk@googlegroups.com
 * ruby-talk@ruby-lang.org

 Use Markdown format for your announcement.
-Remember to ask people to report issues with the release candidate to the rails-core mailing list.
+Remember to ask people to report issues with the release candidate to the quails-core mailing list.

 NOTE: For patch releases there's a `rake announce` task to generate the release post.
 It supports multiple patch releases too: